nolan-h-hamilton/ROCCO/README.md

 * *Input*: Samples' BAM alignments or BigWig tracks
 * *Output*: BED file of consensus peak regions (Default format is BED3: `chrom,start,end`)

-* Note, if BigWig input is used, no preprocessing options can be applied at the alignment level and narrowPeak output cannot be generated.
+* Note, if BigWig input is used, no preprocessing options can be applied at the alignment level.

 ## How